Hind bint Awf

 Hind bint ʿAwf (هند بنت عوف) was a mother-in-law twice of Muhammad.
 As the mother, mother-in-law and grandmother of several companions of Muhammad, she was known as the "grandest mother-in-law on earth".
-She was also known by the name Khawla.
+She was also known by the name Khawlah.

 Family

 Hind's father, Awf ibn Zuhayr ibn al-Haarith ibn Humaatah ibn Juraysh/Jarsh, was from the Himyar tribe of Yemen.
 Her mother was Aisha bint al-Muhazzam.

 Marriage(s) and children

 Hind apparently married four times and had at least nine children.

 First marriage

 Her first husband was Al-Jaz'i al-Zubaydi.
-Al-Tabari mentions one child from this union.
-A son.
+Al-Tabari mentions one child from this union, a son.